UpCloudLtd/uks-instructions/backup/README.md

 velero restore create --from-backup velerotest1
 ```

-The restore should be done in a couple of minutes.
+The restore should be done in 10 minutes.
+Note that the PVC restore can take some time since we are recovering from a snapshot.
 Verify that you can still access the nginx welcome page:

 ```text
 curl -i $(kubectl get services -n velero-demo lb-nginx -o jsonpath={.status.loadBalancer.ingress[0].hostname})